Albergo Diffuso

 The Albergo Diffuso is a form of hotel where guest rooms are spread out in various buildings within a small town or community, generally of historical significance.

-The concept was launched in Italy in the early 1980s as a means of reviving small, historic Italian villages and town centres off the usual tourist track.
+The concept was launched in Italy in the early 1980s as a means of reviving small, historic Italian villages and town centres that are off the usual tourist track.
 The term is translated into English as "dispersed hotel", "scattered hotel" or "virtual hotel".

 It has to conform to the following conditions: